+The increase in Thin-film Equipment revenues in fiscal 2016 versus fiscal 2015 was due primarily to revenue recognized on four 200 Lean systems, one solar implant ENERGi system, one VERTEX coating system for DCPs and a MATRIX PVD system, offset in part by a decrease in revenue recognized on technology upgrades and spare parts.
 The increase in Thin-film Equipment revenues in fiscal 2015 versus fiscal 2014 was due primarily to revenue recognized on new PVD solar and DCP equipment including the first MATRIX PVD system and the first VERTEX coating system for DCPs as well as an increase in revenue recognized on technology upgrades and spare parts.
-The decrease in Thin-film Equipment revenues in fiscal 2014 versus fiscal 2013 was due primarily to a decrease in revenue recognized on technology upgrades and spare parts.
-Intevac delivered one 200 Lean system in fiscal 2015 compared to two 200 Lean systems in each of fiscal 2014 and 2013.
-During fiscal 2013 Intevac recognized revenue on its first solar implant ENERGi system.
+Thin-film Equipment revenues in fiscal 2014 reflected lower revenue recognized on technology upgrades and spare parts.
+Intevac delivered four 200 Lean systems in 2016 compared to one 200 Lean system in fiscal 2015 and compared to two 200 Lean systems in fiscal 2014.

-Photonics revenues decreased by 11.7% to \$35.5 million in fiscal 2015 versus fiscal 2014 and increased by 32.0% to \$40.3 million in fiscal 2014 versus fiscal 2013.
-Contract R&D revenue in fiscal 2015 and fiscal 2014 decreased sequentially as a result of a lower volume of contracts.
-In fiscal 2014 Intevac completed its major R&D contract with the U.S. Army to develop a pilot night vision system for the Apache helicopter.
+Photonics revenues decreased by 1.9% to \$34.9 million in fiscal 2016 versus fiscal 2015 and decreased by 11.7% to \$35.5 million in fiscal 2015 versus fiscal 2014.
+Contract R&D revenue in fiscal 2016, fiscal 2015 and fiscal 2014 decreased sequentially as a result of a lower volume of contracts.
+In fiscal 2014 Intevac completed its major R&D contract with the U.S. Army to develop a pilot night-vision system for the Apache helicopter.